MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 project: company Y
 ```

-However, for many entries `project` and `description` are sufficient to describe all the details you need.
+For many entries `project` and `description` are sufficient to describe the necessary details.
 In such cases you have 2 options, leave the `project` with no `category` or create a `category` with the same name:

 ```yaml
 category: programming